harpreetsinghdt/reactjs_vanillajs_typescript/README.md

 npm init -y
 ```

-#### -y flag is used to say yes to all questions asked while prompting
+#### Flag "-y" with npm init is used to say yes to all questions asked while prompting